USA Truckload Shipping Logo

 Drafting a Detailed Request for Proposal

-An effective RFP is one way to improve your acceptance rate with carriers.
-When crafting one, there are certain features you should include.
+An effective RFP improves your acceptance rate with carriers.

 • Detailed shipment information